 – Helmets are mandatory for both drivers and passengers.

-– Car and motorbike drivers often use their horn to make other road users aware of their presence.
-This can be quite a culture shock from western driving norms but it’s for safety and nothing personal.
+– Car and motorbike drivers often use their horns simply to make other road users aware of their presence.
+This can be quite a culture shock from Western driving norms, but it’s for safety and nothing personal.

-Special tip for first-time fillers in Vietnam, you are not expected to gas up yourself, or to give a tip for the service.
+Special tip for first-time gas station users in Vietnam: you are not expected to gas up yourself or to give a tip for the service.

 Vietnamese Taxis: Cars Vs Motorbikes